RighteousSavant/Anbernic-H700-Overlays/README.md

 In RetroArch, PAR stands for Pixel Aspect Ratio.
 This is the ratio I use for my bezels along with a few custom aspects.
 All pixels will be perfect..except for two systems (maybe more):  Sega Master System and Nintendo Game Boy Advance (on 4:3 devices).
 The Master System has a resolution of 256×192, while the Game Boy Advance has one of 240×160.
 So on the devices (minus Game Boy Advance on 3:2 screens), they will scale at 2.5× resolution.
 Use of shaders and/or filters can help balance out the screen's accuracy and displayed in-game graphics.

-## How do you install the overlays?
-Russ from RetroGameCorps has an excellent guide and breakdown of how to install these.
-You can visit the [Youtube video](https://youtu.be/srlJmZc3Ho4?si=6NIm-BGKxvKOR88d) or the [written guide](https://retrogamecorps.com/2024/09/01/guide-shaders-and-overlays-on-retro-handhelds/).
-He is an excellent resource for anyone who is entering as new owners of emulation handhelds.

 ## About arcade overlays...
 One of the banes of existance is crafting overlays for every single arcade title, as they have a variety of resolutions.
 That being said, rejoice!
 Our community friend, [Phanturian](https://www.reddit.com/user/Phanturian/), has a phenomenal Arcade Bezel pack for arcade games at 640×480.
 [Check out his Reddit post!](https://www.reddit.com/r/SBCGaming/comments/1fw4qrk/)